ebp-nor/workshop-2024/day1_genome_assembly/01_GenomeScope2.md

 scp -r <username>@saga.sigma2.no:/cluster/projects/nn9984k/work/<username>/assembly/genomescope/output_ploidy2/"*.png" .
 ```

+We also have a set of backups at `/cluster/projects/nn9984k/data/iyAthRosa1/genomescope` which you can look at instead if there was some issues with your job.

 What is the estimated genome size of *Athalia rosae*?

 You can look at the plot [here](genomescope2_linear_plot.png).